 Hazard communication supports safe use and handling

 Solvents Industry Group producers have been providing safe handling information to their customers for many years.
-For example, Material Safety Data Sheets (MSDS) provide information about health effects data, workplace exposure limits, use of protective clothing when appropriate, various environmental regulatory requirements, and techniques for managing flammability
+For example, Safety Data Sheets (SDS) provide information about health effects data, workplace exposure limits, use of protective clothing when appropriate, various environmental regulatory requirements, and techniques for managing flammability

 - Information on the potential hazards, how to protect against them, and steps to take in an emergency